Shealynntate/Math_Library/README.md

 A simple graphics-focused math library written in C++.

 ## Overview
-This library contains a Vector class for vectors in 2, 3, and 4 dimensions as well as a Matrix class for square matrices, also in 2, 3, and 4 dimensions.
-Each includes methods useful for affine transformations in graphics rendering.
-Unit tests have been created for all methods to verify correctness.
+This project is a small vector and matrix math library that I used as a basis for other projects, like the ray tracer.
+It includes two main files; a template Vector class and a template Matrix class.
+Along with typical linear algebra functions, it has methods useful for graphics programming, which is why the templates are constrained to vectors and matrices in 2, 3 and 4 dimensions.
+The project files also include the Unit tests I created.
+It was imperative that I test every method in each class with test files cases, that way I could trust it as the foundation for other projects.

 ## Vector
-Vector.h is a templated vector class, supporting vectors in 2, 3, and 4 dimensions.
-It also includes several methods for dividing a position vector by the homogenous coordinate in order to properly convert into a lower dimensional vector.
-Typical vector methods are present, including dot product, cross product (for 3 dimensional vectors), magnitude, normal, as well as all basic arithmetic operations between vectors and vectors and scalars.
-The underlying representation of the class uses the standard library vector class.
+The Vector template contains methods to add, subtract, scale, normalize, and find the magnitude of vectors in 2, 3 and 4 dimensions.
+You can also take the dot product, cross product (only meaningful for 3 dimensional vectors), and homogenize vectors.
+The underlying data structure for the class is and std::vector containing floats, and my Vector class implements all relevant iterator methods to allow you to loop over it normally.
+Both the Vector and Matrix classes have copy constructors that perform deep copies of the object, as well as to_string() methods that display the contained data in a meaningful way.

 ## Matrix
-Matrix.h is a templated matrix class, supporting matrices in 2, 3, and 4 dimensions.
-Matrices are stored in column major order.

-In addition to typical matrix operations, I've include serveral specialized static methods for contstructing and inverting affine transformation matrices.
-There are methods to construct a Scale, Rotation, and Translation matrix more efficiently, as well both an Orthographic and Perspective Projection matrix.
-There are also static methods to invert a Scale, Rotation, and Translation matrix, since these inversions can be optimized based on the structure of those matrices.
-However, those methods don't verify that they are inverting a correctly formed matrix of each type, so it's up to the user to call them appropriately.

-This library is designed to be used in other graphics project.
-For example, I used it to create the Ray Tracer project.
+The Matrix template also contains methods to add, subtract, and scale matrices of the same size.
+You also have the ability to multiply them to vectors and other matrices; as well as find the determinant, inverse, and transpose of the matrix.
+The underlying data structure is a std::vector containing this library's Vector type.
+I chose to store the matrices in column-major order.
+So single bracket notation, my_matrix[i], will allow you to access any column in the matrix (of type Vector) and double bracket notation,my_matrix[i][j], will allow you to access any individual value.

+##Graphics Methods
+I've added some specialized methods for graphics applications.
+There are special constructor methods for Translation, Scale, and Rotation matrices.
+Additionally, the inverse methods for these matrices take advantage of their specialized structure to optimize the inversion process.
+There are also orthographic and perspective projection matrices used for camera transformations.
+The perspective projection matrix takes in a field of view value, an origin point, a look direction, and an up direction for the camera.
+I used this in my ray tracer project to transform the camera rays from screen space into the world space of the scene.